-- Program download via UART - useful especially for applications where the UCD3138A64 or UCD3138128 is isolated from the host (e.g., PFC) - Encrypted download - useful for code security in field updates. - PMBus download at different addresses - Different command formats
+- Program download via UART - useful especially for applications where the UCD3138064 is isolated from the host (e.g., PFC) - Encrypted download - useful for code security in field updates. - PMBus download at different addresses

-9.5.4 Flash Management
+6.5.1.4 Flash Management

-The device offers a variety of features providing for easy prototyping and easy flash programming.
+The UCD3138064 offers a variety of features providing for easy prototyping and easy flash programming.
 At the same time, high levels of security are possible for production code, even with field updates.
 Standard firmware will be provided for storing multiple copies of system parameters in data flash.
 This minimizes the risk of losing information if data-flash programming is interrupted.

-9.6 Synchronous Rectifier MOSFET Ramp And IDE Calculation
+6.5.1.5 Synchronous Rectifier MOSFET Ramp and IDE Calculation

-The device has built in logic for optimizing the performance of the synchronous rectifier MOSFETs.
+The UCD3138064 has built in logic for optimizing the performance of the synchronous rectifier MOSFETs.
 This comes in two forms:

-- Synchronous Rectifier MOSFET ramp for softly turning on and off the MOSFETs - Ideal Diode Emulation (IDE) calculation
+- Synchronous Rectifier MOSFET ramp - Ideal Diode Emulation (IDE) calculation